 This one is for all the chocolate connoisseurs out there, which I am guessing is most of you!
-The Kakaw Museum and Cafe is not to be missed on your list of what to do in San Cristobal de las Casas Chiapas.
+The Kakaw Museum and Cafe are not to be missed on your list of what to do in San Cristobal de las Casas Chiapas.

-Centrally located near to the main walking street, you can visit the Kakaw Museum for just 30 MXN and learn about the importance that Cacao has in the region of Chiapas including how it’s farmed and how it was once used as currency.
+Centrally located near the main walking street, you can visit the Kakaw Museum for just 30 MXN and learn about the importance that Cacao has in the region of Chiapas including how it’s farmed and how it was once used as currency.

 Before you leave, it would be rude not to sit down for 10 minutes and enjoy a mug of hot chocolate at the Kakaw Cafe.